Exotic B-series representation of the Feller semigroup for It\^o diffusions and the MSR path integral: Examples

 Now consider all trees of the second kind above.
 This time, to account for the symmetry factor, we must distinguish the case where the number of vertices on both sides of the tree coincide or not.
 Denoting by $\cT^2$ the second family of trees,

 By completing the sums with $n=0,1$ and $m=0$ and adding the contribution from linear trees computed above, one obtains

-where the last identity follows by a clever manipulation of the Taylor expansion of $u_0^2 e^{-2at}$.
 This contribution coincides with the square of the expectation value, which is subtracted when computing the variance.
 Moving to trees belonging to the third family, that we denote by $\cT^3$, an analogous reasoning applies.
-Once again we must break down the sum into symmetric and non-symmetric trees, to obtain
+Once again we must break down the sum into symmetric and non-symmetric trees to obtain